 Podcorn is a fantastic place for podcasts of all sizes to get sponsorships.
 You can find every kind of sponsor there, from other podcasts, major brands, and small businesses looking to get their name out.
 All it takes is a well-prepared proposal and a podcast that you can prove has listeners.
 Good luck!

-Have you had any experiences with Podcorn to get podcast sponsorships?
+Have you had any experiences with Podcorn getting podcast sponsorships?
 Let us know any tips you have in the comments!